lucia-pezzetti/Bayesian_Inference_of_a_Contact_Network/README.md

 The project included an exhaustive descriptive and visual analysis to deepen the understanding of both the data and the model’s performance.
 Furthermore, the original Boltzmann machine was enhanced by incorporating a Prior Distribution, allowing for an assessment of the Bayesian approach's efficacy compared to the initial model.

 In the final stages, upon achieving convergence with the Boltzmann Machines, a Monte Carlo sampling process was employed.
 This step was critical for evaluating the auto-correlation function of the samples, with a particular focus on its variation in response to changes in the number of observations and the waiting time.

+Analyses have been conducted using the Julia programming language and are presented in Jupythr Notebook format.